mnlcpc/Unsplash-It-Sketch/README.md

 ![Unsplash It Sketch Plugin Icon](/assets/icon_small.png?raw=true "Unsplash It Sketch Plugin Icon")

-A plugin to quickly include great looking image from [Unsplash](https://unsplash.com/] in your Sketch projects.
+A plugin to quickly include great looking images from [Unsplash](https://unsplash.com/) in your Sketch projects.
-Because beign able to quickly iterate on UI is important but also having great photography for placeholder is not so bad.
+Because beign able to quickly iterate on UI is important but also having great photography as placeholders is not that bad.

 ## Demo
 ![Plugin Demo](/assets/demo.gif?raw=true "Unsplash It Sketch Plugin Demo Animation")